0n0w1c/Foundations/readme.md

 There are no special bonuses with this mod, it is decorative and helpful in nature.

 #### New feature: Stacking for Dectorio painted refined concrete
-Startup options to change the stacking order, higher numbers stack on lower numbers
+Startup options to change the stacking order, higher numbers stack on lower numbers.
-Tiles assigned with the same number, merge (normal behavior) rather than stack
+Tiles assigned with the same number, merge (normal behavior) rather than stack.

 [A quick demo](https://drive.google.com/file/d/1o4HD90M7-e2r7auqeI3zcnIm5Rq9RNND/view?usp=sharing)
 Note: This link will redirect you to the demo video hosted on Google Drive.